 Breast enlargement enables a woman to choose the breast size that she feels will enhance her body image and self-confidence.
 Some women find however, following their breast augmentation procedure, their originally desired breast size has changed, and this can lead them to request additional surgery.
 Additional breast surgery means added risks and complications.
-Dr. Kayser and his staff will assist you to make the best choice about determining your “ideal” breast size.
+Daniela Rodriguez, MD, PLC and his staff will assist you to make the best choice about determining your “ideal” breast size.

 A number of variables are used to arrive at the best choice of implant size.
-This involves a thorough discussion with Dr. Kayser regarding your desires and concerns, measurements of the breasts, fitting of implants during your consultation, and the use of photographs of patients who have undergone breast augmentation by Dr. Kayser.
+This involves a thorough discussion with Daniela Rodriguez, MD, PLC regarding your desires and concerns, measurements of the breasts, fitting of implants during your consultation, and the use of photographs of patients who have undergone breast augmentation by Daniela Rodriguez, MD, PLC.
 Patients who are actively involved in the decision process about implant size may be more likely to be satisfied with the surgical results.

 What are the available implant styles?